JanssenProject/jans/oxd-https-extension/README.md

-# oxd-to-http
+# oxd-https-extension

 ## overview

-oxd-to-http is the bridge between the oxd-server and the client application.
+oxd-https-extension is the bridge between the oxd-server and the client application.
 It is secure translator for https to socket and vice versa.
 The following documentation demonstrates how to use this application to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from this app to oxd to OpenID Connect Provider (OP) for login.
 You can securely send users to any standard OP for login, including Google and the [free open source Gluu Server](http://gluu.org/gluu-server).